Francois-v3/CDNBoxd/README.md

   },

   "cdnboxes": [
-    { "name": node's name ,
+    { "name": node\'s name ,
-      "hostname": node's hostname without final dot,
+      "hostname": node\'s hostname without final dot,
-      "countries": node's country localisation, "ALL" or array of countries like [ "US", "CA" ], "continents": node's continent localisation, array like [ "EU", "NA" ].
+      "countries": node\'s country localisation, "ALL" or array of countries like [ "US", "CA" ], "continents": node\'s continent localisation, array like [ "EU", "NA" ].
 For NS records order, we use array of countries, then continent, then country "ALL".
 For A and AAAA records, we use continents only if no conntries are defined.
       "proto": "http:" ou "https:", default protocol for this CDNBox (default to HTTPS), "isns": is this CDNBox is a DNS server (default to false), "cname": serve CNAME record instead of A or AAAA, (default to false),